Large Deviation Principle for McKean-Vlasov Quasilinear Stochastic Evolution Equations: Main Results

-We shall recall some definitions and classical results with respect to the LDP.
+We first recall some definitions and classical results with respect to the theory of LDP.
 Let $\{X^\varepsilon\}$ denote a family of random elements defined on a probability space $(\Omega,\mathscr{F},\mathbb{P})$ taking values in a Polish space $E$.
-The LDP mainly formulates the exponential decay of remote tails of a family of probability distributions, and the rate of such exponential decay is characterized by the ``rate function".
+The LDP mainly describes the exponential decay of remote tails of a family of probability distributions, and the rate of such exponential decay is characterized by the ``rate function".

 \begin{definition}(Rate function) A function $I: E\to [0,+\infty)$ is called a rate function if $I$ is lower semicontinuous.
 Moreover, a rate function $I$ is called a {\it good rate function} if the level set $\{x\in E: I(x)\le K\}$ is compact for each constant $K<\infty$. \end{definition}